VicRail N type carriage: VicRail & V/Line Orange Era (1981-1995)

 Roster N10 started 31 October 1982 with ten N sets in service, two with BRN buffet cars and eight all-sitting sets; of the latter, two were rostered as spares and six were in service.
 The buffet sets (N7 and N10) were rostered on the Warrnambool (1255 ex Spencer Street, returning 1600 in lieu of 1700 as above) and Horsham day return schedules, plus the 0835 and 1825 Saturday Warrnambool runs.

 The additional ACN-BN-BN set ran the 0615 (formerly 0620) from South Geelong, going on to form the 0755 to Horsham; after returning to Melbourne it replaced the former 1315 railcar and trailer to Shepparton, as the new 1255 departure running parallel to the outbound Warrnambool.
 On Saturdays it ran the 0700 city to South Geelong, and on Sunday it ran to Numurkah.
 The 1740 to Geelong was downgraded to a non-airconditioned timber set, but the 1645 to South Geelong was increased to the 1605 from Bendigo (as above), plus the 1600 N set arrival from Warrnambool.
 While previously the 0824 double N set formed the Warrnambool and Shepparton services, these were retimed to 0835 and 0855 respectively and formed by the 0800 (retimed to 0758) arrival.
 Instead, the 0824 double set arrival from Geelong was shunted to Spencer Street yard until the afternoon, leaving other sets to take the Ballarat and Horsham services.

 Around the same time, the proposals for Comeng interurban trains for the Traralgon line were dropped, as they would not have been available until 1986; and so concepts for further carriages following the delivery of the 54 N cars were being prepared.
 In practice the further order never developed.

+The first use of N cars to Mildura was an unplanned event on the evening of 4 May 1983, when due to an industrial dispute the ordinary carriages were not available for The Vinelander.
+As such, the consist of VLPY139-1BN-2BN-3ACN was used to Mildura, the same set making the return trip starting from Mildura that evening.

 By late 1983, roster N18 had fifteen of the eighteen N sets in service and the remaining three under rostered maintenance.
 This included regularly running on the Gippsland line in lieu of the proposed interurban services.
 Under that roster, N sets ran return trips: